-Water quality is constantly monitored by the Hopedale Water Department and MassDEP based on a sampling schedule set forth by MassDEP.
-This helps to determine the effectiveness of existing water treatment and if any additional treatment is required.
-Beyond that, the water within the Mendon system is monitored monthly for coliform bacteria and yearly for by-products of chlorine: trihalomethanes and haloacetic acids.
-Lead and copper testing is done every other year and asbestos is tested every seven years.
+Water quality is constantly monitored by the Hopedale Water Department and Mass Department of Environmental Protection (MassDEP), based on a sampling schedule set forth by MassDEP.
+This helps to determine the effectiveness of existing water treatment and whether any additional treatment is required.
+Beyond that, the water within the Mendon system itself is monitored monthly for coliform bacteria and yearly for by-products of chlorine: trihalomethanes and haloacetic acids.
+Lead and copper testing is done every other year and asbestos is tested for every seven years.